 Chinese Chess is called is called ‘Elephant Game’ in Chinese 象棋 xiàng qí as one of the pieces is called an elephant that moves a bit like a bishop in Western Chess.
 Elephant 象 xiàng sounds the same as 想 also means ‘think’ or ‘ponder’ which seems very appropriate for both the game of chess and the ponderous animal.

-Riding on an elephant symbolizes happiness 骑象 qí xiàng as it sounds like 吉祥 jí xiáng ‘auspicious’; to reinforce the motif, the cloth on the elephant’s back often shows the symbols for good fortune.
+Riding on an elephant symbolizes happiness 骑象 qí xiàng as it sounds like 吉祥 jí xiáng ‘auspicious’; to reinforce the motif, the cloth on the elephant’s back often has the symbols for good fortune.
 A vase and an elephant gives the wish 太平有象 tài píng yǒu xiàng ‘great peace and security will soon appear’ (as vase 瓶 píng sounds the same as ‘peace’).

-Ivory has been used for millenniums for carved ornaments and the import of African ivory through Hong Kong is still an active but illegal trade.
+Ivory has been used for thousands of years for carved ornaments and the import of African ivory through Hong Kong is still an active but illegal trade.
 When they were plentiful the trunk was considered a culinary delicacy and the hide was used to bind serious wounds.
 The wider distribution of elephants in China and the Indian origin of Buddhism has led to many Buddhist associations with elephants.
 Ganesha ➚ is a Hindu god who is portrayed with the head of an elephant.

 Fish symbolize a wish for abundance and affluence, this is one of the best known homophones as 余 yú meaning ‘surplus’ so a child with a fish symbolize a wish for extra children.
 A goldfish 金鱼 jīn yú is a standard symbol for ‘an abundance of gold’.
 Chinese people have for a long time kept fish as pets in ponds and bowls.